Springbok Lodge Reviews & Information

-Springbok is in malaria free, Big Five Nambiti Private Game Reserve in the heart of the KwaZulu-Natal battlefields of South Africa.
-Guests experience the best safari experience in the thrilling game drives while staying in the elevated tented luxury suites while enjoying delicious cuisine throughout the day.
+Springbok is in malaria-free, Big Five Nambiti Private Game Reserve in the heart of the KwaZulu-Natal battlefields of South Africa.
+Guests experience the best safari experience in the thrilling safari drives while staying in the elevated tented luxury suites while enjoying delicious cuisine throughout the day.
 Nambiti is between Durban and Johannesburg.
 It is around a 4 and a half hour drive away from Johannesburg and a 3 and a half hour away from Durban.
 A runway for light aircraft or helicopters is accessible for guests wishing to fly to the reserve direct.

-With its AA Superior Accommodation Accreditation, the Lodge is a suitable accommodation option for a safari adventure, a stopover option as well as to explore the surrounding scenic countryside.
+Springbok lodge with its AA Superior Accommodation Accreditation, the Lodge is a suitable accommodation option for a safari adventure, a stopover option as well as to explore the surrounding scenic countryside.
 Featuring twenty-one elevated Luxury Tents to accommodate 50 guests, the accommodation at Springbok Lodge offers private viewing decks where comfortable chairs await.
 One king-size bed or two separate twin beds can be requested while a safety deposit box, hospitality tray, complimentary sherry, and a hairdryer are available.